 An Areté student, while enjoying unparalleled autonomy, is also never alone, because true learning rarely occurs in a social vacuum.
-Collaboration and mentoring, together with risk taking – the hallmarks of an Areté education – help students overcome the challenges of genuine intellectual engagement, leading to deep, lasting, understanding.
+Collaboration and mentoring, together with risk taking – the hallmarks of an Areté education – help students experience genuine intellectual engagement, leading to deep, lasting, understanding.

 Beyond Grades: Evaluating for Mastery

 At Areté, we don’t simply teach to the test or quiz; we teach toward lasting understanding.
 Rather than assessing in a way that allows students to memorize the night before and forget everything the next week, we use authentic assessments to find out just how comprehensively students grasp the material.

 Through deep dive evaluations instead of your average, forgettable “tests,” students demonstrate what they’ve learned in brainy, creative, and oft-entertaining ways.